 The Temporary Graduate visa (subclass 485) is a visa that is exclusive to certain students who have completed study in Australia.
 This visa exists to cater to the students who have gained skills through education in Australia and through their time here, have grown both to love Australia and to be better equipped to be assets to the local workforce.

-The Temporary Graduate 485 visa has two streams, being the:
+The Temporary Graduate 485 visa has three streams, being the:

 - Graduate Work Stream

 COVID -19 Concessions – Appling For The 485 Visa

 The government amended the law today regarding the application requirements and visa criteria for the Subclass 485 (Temporary Graduate) visa, to assist international students, by allowing applications for this post-study visa to be made from outside Australia during a concession period.
 The amendments also allow the visa to be granted to an applicant who is outside Australia.
 Prior to this amendment, most applicants were required to be in Australia to apply for the visa and to be granted the visa.
 The amendments provide former international students with the opportunity to obtain a visa to return to Australia when travel restrictions are lifted.
 The visa period will run from the date of entry to Australia.